janklab/SLF4M/README.md

 ## Requirements

-A kind of recent version of Matlab.
-SLF4M was developed and tested on Matlab R2016b and R2017b, but it will probably work on some older Matlab versions too.
+A kind of recent version of Matlab, but older than R2021b.
+SLF4M was developed and tested on Matlab R2016b, R2017b, and R2019b, but it will probably work on some older and newer Matlab versions too.

+WARNING: SLF4M does not work with Matlab R2021b or later!
+R2021b changed the versions of Log4j and SLF4J it ships with, and is using an unusual SLF4J/Log4j binding arrangement.
+This breaks SLF4M.
+As of 2022-04, I'm working on fixing it; see [Issue #7](https://github.com/janklab/SLF4M/issues/7) or MathWorks Tech Support Case #05490191.
+I'm afraid it's nontrivial.

+If you're using a Matlab older than R2016b and would like SLF4M to work on it but are having problems, feel free to [submit a bug report](https://github.com/janklab/SLF4M/issues)!
+I'm happy to work on supporting older Matlabs if I know there are actual users out there.

 ## Implementation